tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 4. The node requests available snapshots via `RequestListSnapshots`.
 Snapshots with `metadata` greater than 64 KB are rejected.

-5. The node iterates over all snapshots in reverse order by height and format until it finds one that satisfies both of the following conditions:
+5. The node iterates over all snapshots in reverse order by height and format until it finds one that satisfies all of the following conditions:

     * The snapshot height's block is considered trustworthy by the light client (i.e. snapshot height is greater than trusted header and within unbonding period of the latest trustworthy block).

+    * The snapshot's height or format hasn't been explicitly rejected by an earlier `RequestOffsetSnapshot` call (via `rejected_height` or `rejected_format`).

     * The application accepts the `RequestOfferSnapshot` call.

 6. The node downloads chunks in parallel from multiple peers via `RequestGetSnapshotChunk`, and both the sender and receiver verifies their checksums.
 Chunks with `data` greater than 64 MB are rejected.

-7. The node passes chunks sequentially to the app via `RequestApplySnapshotChunk`, along with the root chain hash at the snapshot height for verification.
-If the chunk cannot be verified or applied, the application returns `ResponseException` and Tendermint tries refetching the chunk.
+7. The node passes chunks sequentially to the app via `RequestApplySnapshotChunk`, along with the chain's app hash at the snapshot height for verification.
+If the chunk is rejected the node should retry it.
+If it was rejected with a verification failure, it should be refetched from a different source.
+If an internal error occurred, `ResponseException` should be returned and state sync should be aborted.

-8. Once all chunks have been applied, the node compares the app hash to the chain hash, and if they do not match it either errors or discards the state and starts over.
+8. Once all chunks have been applied, the node compares the app hash to the chain app hash, and if they do not match it either errors or discards the state and starts over.

 9. The node switches to fast sync to catch up blocks that were committed while restoring the snapshot.